 - Capitalize Net Income.
 The final step in the process is capitalizing the net income.

-Property owners should review the amount noted as “Total Valuation Used to Calculate Tax”, and determine if it is the approximate value of their property if sold January 1, 2016.
-If they agree with the value, owners are not required to respond.
+Property owners should review the amount noted as “Total Valuation Used to Calculate Tax”, and determine if it is the approximate value of their property if sold January 1, 2018.
+If they agree with the value, owners are not required to respond.”

-Ms. Stephens reminds Wyoming Veterans the deadline for applying for their property exemption is May 23RD.
+Ms. Stephens reminds Wyoming Veterans the deadline for applying for their property exemption is the 4th Monday in May, which is May 28th.
 If discharge papers and information necessary to qualify for the exemption have previously been provided, notification may be done by calling the office.